21 Jan Faces of Enlightenment

 Gratitude.
 They are grateful for their circumstances, however dire, as they know that their circumstances could always be worse.

 Optimism.
-They know that in time their circumstances will improve as the present will always be better than the past.
+They know that in time their circumstances will improve as the present will always be better than what’s passed.

 Laughter.
 They find much of how others think and act as funny; funny as odd; funny as laughable.
 What’s funny is others taking their illusionary selves seriously.